Empire-Strikes-Back/Doc/readme.txt

-why are things so heavy in the future?
+why are things so money-heavy in the future?